How to File a Colorado LLC or Corporation Amendment

 If you’re going to be making changes to both your agent and other provisions for your Colorado corporation or LLC, then you’ll probably need to file both a Statement of Change and the Articles of Amendment.

-Let us help keep your Colorado business up-to-date and legally compliant
+Let us help keep your Colorado business up to date and legally compliant

 For many Colorado business owners, taking care of the paperwork and business registration, including filing Articles of Amendment or acting as a registered agent, can feel overwhelming.
-But we are here to help.
+But we’re here to help.
 With our many business formation and legal compliance tools and services, we can take a lot of these tasks off your plate.
 Let our team help you with the bureaucratic side of things while you focus on what’s important: running your business.

 FAQ